flyingSpagetiMonstr/PRNG/readme.md

 ---

-There are two versions:
+There are three versions:
+- on branch "hide-i"
+  - current version, developing, branched from last version of "master"
 - on branch "master"
-  - current version, generating byte by byte
+  - legacy version, generating byte by byte.
 - on branch "bit"
   - legacy version, generating bit by bit, and the uniformity is not so good